After Dark (TV programme): Peter Hain, Clive Ponting, Peter Utley, Colin Wallace and "Secrets"

 The first ever After Dark programme (1 May 1987) was described in The Listener:

 Nancy Banks-Smith wrote in The Guardian:

 The programme finished with the Beatles singing "Do You Want to Know a Secret?"
 The programme is available online here.

 Simon Hughes

 The second programme of the first series – transmitted on 8 May 1987 – centred on press ethics and featured, among others, Tony Blackburn, Peter Tatchell, Victoria Gillick, Johnny Edgecombe and a Private Eye journalist.
 A week later After Dark broadcast the following correction in relation to the British Member of Parliament Simon Hughes: "Mr Hughes has asked us to say that he is not a homosexual, has never been a homosexual and has no intention of becoming a homosexual in the future."
-He has, however, since declared that he is bisexual.
+Nearly twenty years after the correction, Hughes came out as bisexual.

 "Do the British Love Their Children?"

 As described by academic Nick Basannavar in 2021: